dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Old behavior**

-Prior to EF Core 3.0, cascading actions (deleting dependent entities when a required principal is deleted or when the relationship to a required principal is severed) did not happen until SaveChanges was called.
+Before 3.0, EF Core applied cascading actions (deleting dependent entities when a required principal is deleted or when the relationship to a required principal is severed) did not happen until SaveChanges was called.

 **New behavior**

-Starting with EF Core 3.0, cascading actions happen immediately that the triggering condition is detected by EF.
+Starting with 3.0, EF Core applies cascading actions as soon as the triggering condition is detected.
 For example, calling `context.Remove()` to delete a principal entity will result in all tracked related required dependents also being set to `Deleted` immediately.

 **Why**